ck-nufais/FILO/README.md

 ## Options

-The program allows for the following options:
+The program allows for the following options while creating an instance of the Filo class.:

-- Ignoring certain files from the organization process by specifying them in the ignore parameter while creating an instance of the Filo class.
+- Ignoring certain files from the organization process by specifying them in the ignore parameter
-- Add custom dictionary in data parameter while creating an instance of the Filo class.
+- Add custom dictionary mapped to file extension in data parameter
 ## Example

         from FILO.main import Filo